Global Health Initiatives

 Janet Simons, MBA, Director, Research Policy (410-706-5632)

-Janet Simons joined ORD’s Sponsored Programs Administration in 1991 and moved to the Global Health Initiatives team in 2008, working to facilitate UM’s international collaborations and in-country programs.
-In addition to coordinating the research administration training curriculum (Guide to the Administration of Sponsored Projects), Janet has developed training on grant management essentials for UM’s overseas field offices and assisted with writing MGIC policies and procedures.
+Janet Simons joined ORD’s Sponsored Programs Administration in 1991 and moved to the Research and Global Health Initiatives team in 2008, working to facilitate UM’s international collaborations and in-country programs.
+In addition to coordinating the research administration training curriculum (Guide to the Administration of Sponsored Projects), Janet has developed training on grant management essentials for UM’s overseas field offices and assisted with writing policies and procedures related to international activities.
 She is an export control officer for the University.